 LACF strengthens the community by stimulating local philanthropy and civic engagement.

-Around 1975 the Art Deco Theater on Main Street closed its doors.
-In response, a committee came together and collected funds to preserve it.
+Around 1975 the Art Deco Theater on Main Street closed it.
+In response, a committee formed and collected funds to preserve it.

-The committee collected funds but abandoned their work for never-disclosed reasons, and failed to let donors or the community know that they were terminating their work.
+The committee collected funds but abandoned its work for unknown reasons.
+They failed to let donors or the community know that they were terminating their work.

 It was only when the property owners publicly disclosed their plans for converting the theater building to retail and office spaces did the community become aware of the situation.

-By that time, it was too late to save the theater and to some community members, the fumbled affair suggested the need for a fund and organization that would enable the community to react to preservation opportunities such as this in the future.
+By that time, it was too late to save the theater.
+To some community members, the fumbled affair suggested the need for an organization that would enable the community to react to preservation opportunities in the future.

-Fast forward to the early 1990′s when local attorney James Reynolds noted that his estate planning clients were asking for ways to “give back to the community.”
-His clients were seeking a vehicle for giving, but one over which they had some control.
-He knew of community foundations in other cities and thought Los Altos would benefit from having one.
+Fast forward to the early 1990′s when local attorney James Reynolds noted that his estate planning clients were asking for ways to give back to the community.
+His clients sought a vehicle for giving, but one over which they had some control.
+He knew of community foundations in other cities and thought Los Altos would benefit from one.

 He called together a group of active citizens to propose forming a foundation.

-That board consisted of twenty-four community members representing fourteen families.
+That board consisted of twenty-four community members from fourteen families.
 Thirteen of those families became Board members of the California Corporation when it was chartered in August 1991.
-In 1995 Los Altos Tomorrow was rechristened Los Altos Community Foundation (LACF) to, more accurately describe the organization’s focus.
-The word “tomorrow” in the older title was not descriptive enough as it was used in many communities for many different types of endeavors.
+In 1995 Los Altos Tomorrow was rechristened Los Altos Community Foundation (LACF) to more accurately describe the organization’s focus.
+The word “tomorrow” was not considered descriptive enough as it was used in many communities for many different types of endeavors.

-The Los Altos Community Foundation is thriving today, celebrating over 22 years of community engagement.
+The Los Altos Community Foundation is thriving today, celebrating more than 25 years of community engagement.

 The Community House

-Built in the early 1920′s, the Community House was originally on the property at the corner of W. Edith Avenue and San Antonio Road, near the DeMartini Fruit Orchard Stand, and was the original home on the property when it was a working orchard.
+Built in the early 1920′s, the Community House was originally on the property at the corner of W. Edith Avenue and San Antonio Road, near the DeMartini Fruit Orchard Stand.
+It was the original home when it was a working orchard.

-In 1997, the home was being used as a sales office for the Parc Regent development, just south of the fruit stand.
-The home was offered to the City of Los Altos by the developer and the Los Altos Community Foundation asked the City to accept the gift on their behalf and raised funds to move and renovate the 1920′s style cottage.
+In 1997, the home was a sales office for the Parc Regent development, just south of the fruit stand.
+The developer offered the home to the City of Los Altos.
+And the Los Altos Community Foundation asked the City to accept the gift on their behalf and raised funds to move and renovate the 20′s style cottage.

-The home, named the Community House, now provides offices for the Los Altos Community Foundation and meeting, storage and work space for other local nonprofit organizations.
+The home, named the Community House, now provides offices for the Los Altos Community Foundation and meeting, storage and workspace for other local nonprofits.